dahliaOS/documentation/hardware/pine64/Pinephone.md

 # Pine64 Pinephone documentation

-The source code for the pinephone build is complete except for the build file (.gni).
-I will finish it when I have time, UART / serial should work out of the box if it boots.
+* The source code for the pinephone build is complete except for the build file (.gni).

+* UART / serial should work out of the box if it boots

-You can find the sources code [here](https://github.com/EnderNightLord-ChromeBook/fuchsia-pine64-pinephone/blob/master/zircon/kernel/target/arm64/board/pinephone-1.2/boot-shim-config.h)
+You can find the sources code [here](https://github.com/dahlia-os/fuchsia-pine64-pinephone)

 ## Information about the port

-* boots with 1 GB of ram
+* Boots with 1 GB of ram
-* boots with 2 cores running
+* Boots with 2 cores running
-* should boot with a serial driver out of the box
+* Should boot with a serial driver out of the box

 ## License

 <p align="left">